broch/broch.github.io/posts/build-your-own-wai-framework.md

 The `runHandler` function we wrote above does the rest of the work, setting the status code to 302 and the `Location` header to the supplied URL.

-Setting the response status in general is easily done by changing the state:
+Setting the response status to a different value is easily done by changing the state:

 ``` haskell
 status :: Status -> Handler ()